 - Represented Washington Wizards basketball team in grand jury investigation of guns in players locker room at Verizon Center.

 - Lead trial counsel for large French multinational corporation, Jacques Dessange Inc., in multi-defendant conspiracy trial in US District Court for S.D.N.Y., leading to small fine and community service, with no employee convictions.

-- Served as lead counsel to Par Pharmaceutical Companies, Inc. in large-scale, multi-year off-label promotion investigation by the US Department of Justice, US Food and Drug Administration, and New Jersey US Attorney’s Office, and in a related Third Circuit Appeal (In re: Grand Jury Matter, Case No. 11-2679) and publicly filed First Amendment and statutory challenge to FDA’s intended use regulations in federal court in Washington, DC (Par Pharmaceutical, Inc. v.
+- Served as lead counsel to Par Pharmaceutical Companies, Inc. in large-scale, multi-year off-label promotion investigation by the DOJ, US Food and Drug Administration, and New Jersey US Attorney's Office, and in a related Third Circuit Appeal (In re: Grand Jury Matter, Case No. 11-2679) and publicly filed First Amendment and statutory challenge to FDA's intended use regulations in federal court in Washington, DC (Par Pharmaceutical, Inc. v.
 United States of America, US FDA, Margaret Hamburg, M.D., and Kathleen Sebelius, HHS Secretary).